Skip to main content

 CallUUID=abc123&From=+14155551234&To=+14155559999&Direction=inbound

-Action URLs (Subsequent Events)
+Action URLs (subsequent events)

 XML elements like Gather, Record, and Dial can specify action URLs.
 After the action completes, Vobiz requests new XML from that URL with event-specific parameters.